LearnOnDemandSystems/docs/lod/connectivity-issues.md

 # Connectivity Issues

-Issues present inside the lab envirnoment can vary and show in different forms:
+Issues present inside the lab environment can vary and show in different forms:

  - Blank or Black screens
  - Slow interactions in lab environment (Keyboard inputs or mouse clicks are delayed)